typiconman/m17n-cu/README.md

 This software is part of the Ponomar Project's Slavonic Computing Initiative.
 See http://www.ponomar.net/cu_support.html for more information.

 Copyright 2014 Aleksandr Andreev.
+Portions Copyright 2014 Daniel Dremachyov, Yuri Shardt, Nikita Simmons, et al.
 This software is part of the Ponomar Project.

 Ponomar is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by